ChordPro/chordpro/docs/content/Directives-no_grid_legacy.md

 Abbreviation: `ng`.

-Suppresses printing of the list of chord grids at the end of the current song.
+Suppresses printing of the list of chord diagrams at the end of the current song.

 For persistent use, this can also be set in the [[configuration files|ChordPro Configuration]].